theskumar/blog/content/software/django-useful-resource-compilation.md

 **If you have reached till here and would like to explore more checkout [my stared python repo list][20].**

+EDITS:

+- There is an [awesome-django](https://github.com/rosarior/awesome-django#awesome-django) project on github that has curated list of awesome Django apps and projects, that you should definetely check-out.

   [1]: https://www.djangoproject.com/
   [2]: https://github.com/django/django